 LIR: We live in a time of change and ‘super diversity’.
 How can we help to create a better world?
 Working for everyone to feel included can be achieved by teaching to and through (learners) cultural strengths, and intellectual capabilities.
 I look forward to seeing you all at the conference.
 Please say hi.

-Sheila Degotardi was a keynote at 2019 ECA National Conference in Hobart 25-28 September.
+Professor Lester-Irabinna Rigney was a presenter at the 2019 ECA National Conference in Hobart 25-28 September.